delebash/unreal_vault_organizer_tauri/fab-api-docs/fab-api.md

-# List of fab api url and example return data
+# List of fab api urls and example return data

 ## Get assets by account with page count and loop to next cursor